Akord-com/akord-cli/README.md

   akord vault:get <vaultId>                 get vault by id akord vault:list                          list all user vaults

+  akord manifest:generate                   generate a path manifest for the vault

   akord stack:create <vaultId>              create a new stack akord stack:import <vaultId> <fileTxId>   create a new stack from an existing arweave transaction akord stack:rename <stackId> <name>       rename the stack